 - And definitely keep turkey bones out of your disposal.
 Not only is this bad for the blades, it’s murder on your ears!

-Still, what if you have a problem, no matter how careful you might be?
+Still, what if you have a clogged drain, no matter how careful you might be?
 Then the plumbing and drain cleaning professionals at Burton will be on hand and ready fix the problem, and all with a minimum of disruption to your holiday weekend plans.

 Have a Happy Thanksgiving from all of us at Burton A/C, Heating, Plumbing & Electrical.